Novation Circuit Mono Station: secondhand synth happiness?

 Not a toy – but a child-friendly synth

-It’s a fantastic synth for kids, too.
-Accessible, robust and intuitive, most children from the age of say, six or seven should be able to get to grips with the basics, and if you’re keen for them to learn more than pushing flashing buttons there’s a real potential for it to partner with traditional music lessons as long as the teacher understands how to interact with the keyboard and scales.
+One of the things I love about Circuit – the design of all of the machines, not just the Mono Station – is that It’s a fantastic synth for kids.
+Accessible, robust and intuitive, most children from the age of say, six or seven should be able to get to grips with the basics, and if you’re keen for them to learn more than pushing flashing buttons there’s a real potential for it to partner with traditional music lessons )as long as the teacher understands how to interact with the keyboard and scales).
 It’s immediate, inspirational and fun; in that regard its biggest rival is the regular Circuit.

 So it’s actually fairer to say it’s a more enthusiast-suitable variation on the greatest affordable synth ever.
-Either way, I think it’s awesome, and this is my review.
+Either way, I think it’s awesome, and as devices like the Polyend Synth appear it seems that the market is still trying to make this concept of ‘a groovebox-style interface for a full-featured, rather than placeholder instrument’ work well enough to sell in big numbers.

 Filter gain is one of many shift functions on the Mono Station